pieterjanvc/GEO-REU-Peer-Mentors-2024/part3_ggplot/README.md

 ### Defining styles

-Some aesthetics like size or colour can be defined either _globally_ (i.e. all points are styled the same) or _data driven_ (i.e. each point is styled based on other info in the data frame).
+Some aesthetics like size or colour can be defined either _statically_ (i.e. all points are styled the same) or _data driven_ (i.e. each point is styled based on other info in the data frame).